Are Self-driving Trucks The Future of Freight Trucking?

 As soon as Daimler released the self-driving Freightliner Inspiration, an autonomous class 8 truck, this past May, a conversation that had been slowly growing on the margins of the industry was instantly rocketed into the spotlight.

-Let’s a take a look at some of the facts about the technology, the key issues in the debate over their use, and how they may change the industry forever.
+Let’s a take a look at some of the facts about the technology.
+The key issues in the debate over their use, and how they may change the industry forever.

 What Does Self-driving Really Mean?